telerik/kendo-ui-core/docs/controls/scheduling/scheduler/resources.md

       ],
       resources: [
         {
-          field: "attendees", // The field of the scheduler event which contains the resource identifier
+          field: "attendees", // The field of the Scheduler event which contains the resource identifier.
-          title: "Attendees", // The label displayed in the scheduler edit form for this resource
+          title: "Attendees", // The label displayed in the Scheduler edit form for this resource.
           dataSource: [
             {
-                text: "Alex", // Text of the resource instance
+                text: "Alex", // Text of the resource instance.
-                value: 1, // Identifier of the resource instance, use that value to assign an event to this instance.
+                value: 1, // The identifier of the resource instance.
+Use that value to assign an event to this instance.
                 color: "#ef701d" // Used as the background of events assigned to this resource.
             },
             { text: "Bob", value: 2, color: "#5fb1f7" },
             { text: "Charlie", value: 3, color: "#35a964" }
           ],
-          multiple: true // Indicate the this is a multiple instance resource }
+          multiple: true // Indicate that this is a multiple instance resource.
+         }
       ]
     });